-- envisaged by the credits assigned to the course.

-Design each course content to spread evenly over 15 weeks of the semester making the necessary allowance for the mid-term tests and end-semester examination - Design each course content to be divided in to at least four or five units and preferably two or three sub-units each. - Arrangement should be made to counsel the students to take a combination of Compulsory and Core Courses in the earlier semesters (I and II), do the electives in the - middle semesters (III and IV), and go for additional electives and GI & H courses in the last semesters (V and VI).

-5. While making the syllabus it be ascertained that the learning goals and objectives of each Unit / Sub-Unit be clearly stated and each teacher be directed to adhere to these strictly. strictly. - stricty.

-6. In the syllabus the recommended Textbook should be clearly mentioned, as should be the list of supplementary reading and the list of internet sources.

-7. Different levels of courses be identified in an alphanumeric coding system.
-For the course of the co - Different levels of courses be tenturied in an appnantiment coding system.
+- 3. Each UG BoS be directed to: - Design each course content to provide for the stipulated instruction hours as is envisaged by the credits assigned to the course. - (ii) Design each course content to spread evenly over 15 weeks of the semester making the necessary allowance for the mid-term tests and end-semester examination. - (iii) Design each course content to be divided in to at least four or five units and preferably two or three sub-units each. - 4.
+Arrangement should be made to counsel the students to take a combination of Compulsory and Core Courses in the earlier semesters (I and II), do the electives in the middle semesters (III and IV), and go for additional electives and GI & H courses in the last semesters (V and VI). - While making the syllabus it be ascertained that the learning goals and objectives of each Unit / Sub-Unit be clearly stated and each teacher be directed to adhere to these strictly. - 6.
+In the syllabus the recommended Textbook should be clearly mentioned, as should be the list of supplementary reading and the list of internet sources. - 7.
+Different levels of courses be identified in an alphanumeric coding system.
 For instance, Physics courses be prefixed by PHYS; Geography courses be prefixed by GEOG; and so on, and followed by 100-series (e.g. PHYS101, PHYS102 and so on) for undergraduate Certificate, Diploma, and Degree courses; by 200-, 300-, and 400-series (e.g. PHYS201..., PHYS301..., PHYS401... and so on) for post-graduate (Masters, and Post-Masters level courses) courses.